Skip to content

 • The music director dresses wears the mascot costume for the day

 Consider combining these rewards with weird and unusual fundraising ideas.
-Then, trigger these incentives when your fundraiser reaches certain goals, or offer these as options to choose from when a leading team or individual reaches a certain goal.
+Then, trigger these incentives when your fundraiser reaches certain goals or offer them as options when a leading team or individual reaches a certain goal.

 Use RaiseRight to fundraise and incentivize

 Did you know?
 There’s a better way to fundraise and reap the rewards simultaneously.
-Fundraising through RaiseRight is the most convenient way to earn money for your program—without any intensive planning.
+RaiseRight is the most convenient way to earn money for your program—without any intensive planning.

 Here’s how RaiseRight works: